Chapter 15

 “Look at me!
 I’m Henry the Eighth!”

-As Xoz reveled in larceny, Tippi strolled the perimeter, stopping at a cabinet he’d thrown from the monolith.
+As Xoz reveled in larceny, Tippi strolled the perimeter.

 They resembled nothing inside Big Rehoboth, or Wee Sheol.
 Tippi found those carvings esoteric, but recognized a virtuosity to every dot, loop, and dash.

-These new carvings, though, were chaos.
-They crosshatched the stone, in four: over and over and over and over again.
+They crosshatched the stone in four: over and over and over and over again.

 Tippi had never sat in a chair before, so she left the mystery in the hole.

-Humanity did their best to snuff the sharks, but the sharks were older than the trees, and one cannot plot against a fish so ancient.
+Humanity did their best to snuff out the bull sharks, but the sharks were older than the trees, and one cannot plot against a creature so ancient.
+Nothing interrupted her, except the insects and Lina-2, both chittering.

-“I’m hearing a cicada brood,” said Achilles.
-“Goodness, they did a number on the ecosystem.
+“That’s a cicada brood, in the spring!
 The first days of spring used to be colder.
 Sometimes, it snowed.”

 “I finally met a peer intelligence,” said Lina-2.
 “And you robbed them.”